ConnorUnwin/DPD-Hack-Day-2019/README.md

 - Rock Wins = [2] [0]

 ### Grouping Winning Combinations
-Refining and stucturing the winning combinations were grouped together by which values can wins e.g. what conbinations are required for scissors to win.
-Grouping combinations together also improved search efficiency as well as performance.
+Refining and stucturing the winning combinations were grouped together by which values can win e.g. what conbinations are required for scissors to win.
+Grouping winning combinations together could also improve search efficiency as well as performance.
 - Scissors Wins = [0] [1] OR [0] [3]
 - Paper Wins = [1] [2] OR [1] [4]
 - Rock Wins = [2] [3] OR [2] [0]